swax/NAISYS/docs/015-test-improvements.md

 The e2e folder is still not included by `apps/erp/server/tsconfig.json`, so interface drift in helpers may not be caught by `tsc`.
 Adding a dedicated `tsconfig.e2e.json` would close that gap.

-## OpenAPI Spec Generation

-The current ERP OpenAPI test hand-maintains a route list in `apps/erp/server/src/tests/openapi-spec.test.ts:80-144`.
-Production route registration lives in `apps/erp/server/src/erpRoutes.ts:36-122`.

-The existing suggestion to avoid dynamic route discovery is right: reflecting over whatever Fastify happened to register can make the test tautological.
-But the current manual list duplicates production wiring and can drift.
-It already appears to omit the second `stepFieldAttachmentRoutes` registration that production has for `/sets/:setIndex/...`.

-Better target:

-- Keep a minimal test app helper that registers cookie, multipart, swagger, and Zod compilers.
-- Register production `erpRoutes`, not `erpPlugin` and not a copied route list.
-  `erpPlugin` does DB/migration/server work; `erpRoutes` is the schema route graph.
-- Add a few explicit path assertions for critical routes if you still want the test to prove important routes exist.

-Supervisor already does the simpler version by registering `apiRoutes` directly.
-ERP should follow that pattern.

 ## Mock Factory Overrides